BITSS/ACRE/07-tips-for-a-productive.Rmd

    4. Follow up if you don’t get a response within two weeks (or whatever deadline you set), and include any details or clarifications that were left out in your first email.

+### Contacting the original author(s) when there is no reproduction package

+[Aleks Please complete]

+This is the only email that you will be suggested to send almost verbatim.

+- Ask for materials.
+- Remark that standards have change and you (the author) are not being forced to comply with this request.
+- Point out that ACRE will track responses to avoid duplication of questions in the future.
+- Specifically ask to answer the two following questions:

+1. Please classify your response into one of the 5 following categories:
+   - I am providing the complete reproduction package
+   - I am providing partial content of the reproduction package
+   - I cannot provide the reproduction package because is sensitive/propietary data, but providing the code and clear documentation on how to obtain access.
+   - I cannot provide the reproduction package because is sensitive/propietary data.
+   - Negative response.

+2. In addition to your response above, would you be available to respond future (non-repetitive) inquieries from me or other reproducers conducting an ACRE excercise?

 ### Contacting the original author(s) to request items that are missing